 Guided by Jewish values, the Staenberg Family Foundation seeks to ensure that the Jewish community, as well as the greater St. Louis region, thrives and flourishes.

 The Staenberg Family Foundation’s highest funding priority will be supporting services, projects and programs directed toward creating a thriving Jewish community in St. Louis and beyond.
 The Foundation values an inclusive and pluralistic approach to Jewish life.

 The family board meets four times per year to consider grant requests and make allocations recommendations.
 Michael Staenberg serves as Foundation President.

 The Staenberg Family Foundation does not financially support any political organizations.

-For questions about the application process or funding, please contact Mindee Fredman, Director of Community Investment, at MFredman@JFedSTL.org or 314-442-3734.
+For questions about the application process or funding, please contact Karen Sher at KSher@JFedSTL.org or 314-442-3824.

 Staenberg Family Foundation Applications